Content

-This report presents an analysis of the 2024 annual LFS statistics, covering labour force size, employment, unemployment, and wages at the national, provincial, industry, and demographic levels.
-A comparison with the 2023 and 2019 LFS statistics was also conducted to analyze changes and trends over time.
+This report presents an analysis of the 2025 annual LFS statistics, covering labour force size, employment, unemployment, and wages at the national, provincial, industry, and demographic levels.

 Tourism Labour Force and Employment